-There are many misconceptions regarding whether or not an employer can change the terms of a contract without an employee’s agreement or consent.
-In this post, we will discuss what employers need to know about changing employment contracts in both cases.
+There are any misconceptions around if an employer can change the terms of a contract without an employee’s agreement or consent.
+In this post, we will discuss what employers need to know about changing employment contracts.
+Business Kitz offers comprehensive employment contract templates.

 Is it legal to change employment contracts without an agreement?

 In general, the answer is no, however, there are some exceptions.
-There may be some circumstances where changes to an employment contract can be affected by sending an email or utilising an external letter to demonstrate the changes that are being made to an employment contract.
-It is recommended, however, that any and all changes made to an employees’ contract including duties, location of work or any other change is only made after the employee has been consulted with in accordance with their Industry Award.
+It is recommended, that any and all changes made to an employees’ contract including duties, location of work or any other change is only made after the employee has been consulted with in accordance with their Industry Award.
 Furthermore, it is essential that all changes are documented in writing where the date and time of the change is accurately captured.

 Updating contracts: What to do when staff refuse to sign?